kbseah/mass2adduct/README.md

 ## Help and documentation

 Further documentation for all the above functions can be found with the `help` or `?` functions in R. Overview of the entire package can be viewed with `help(mass2adduct)`.
-List of exported functions is given by `library(help="mass2adduct")`
+List of exported functions is given by `library(help="mass2adduct")`.
+If you used the `build_vignettes=TRUE` option when installing the package, you can view the mass2adduct vignette with `vignette("mass2adduct",package="mass2adduct")`.

 Please report any problems to the package maintainer, either by email or with the issue tracker on Github.